-The Company Secretary will confer with the Chair of the Board in relation to any proposed dealing.
-The Chair and the Company Secretary must keep a written record of any information received from Restricted Persons in connection with this policy and any clearance or refusal to grant clearance given under this policy.
+The Company Secretary will confer with the Chairman of the Board in relation to any proposed dealing.

+The Chairman and the Company Secretary must keep a written record of any information received from an employee (including a Restricted Person) in connection with this policy and any clearance or refusal to grant clearance given under this policy.

-57. Directors to notify ASX of shareholding
+5.7 Directors to notify ASX of shareholding

-The Directors are required to complete any forms to be filed with the ASX in respect of their shareholding in the Company for the purposes of section 205G of the Corporations Act and the Listing Rules.
+The Directors are required to complete, or request that the Company Secretary complete necessary forms to the Company to be filed with the ASX in respect of their shareholding in the Company for the purposes of section 205G of the Corporations Act and the Listing Rules.